All planning checklists

 Consider a 'welcome pack' for guests

-Start brainstorming items for a small welcome pack reflecting the Hampshire vibe.
+Start a short list of small treats that match the Hampshire vibe.

 Moderate·Medium impact